unitedstates/nabors/pages/introduction.md

 that beginning with the congress House bills were numbered continuously through a congress, and remained alive beyond the first session.
-Until the 30th Congress, Senate bills were numbered beginning with l for each session and appear to have died at the end of the session".
+Until the 30th Congress, Senate bills were numbered beginning with 1 for each session and appear to have died at the end of the session".
 (1)

 (l) Schmeckebier, Lawrence F. Government publications and